 In an effort to help push this idea forward I’ve compiled a few watchlists I thought might be helpful.
 I’ve chosen 13 symbols one, because it’s a Fibonacci number.
 I’ve found using these numbers in my life to be somewhat of a hobby, plus it helps you memorize the sequence.
-Beginner traders would do well to focus on something like these 13 tickers (you don’t have to use mine exactly) learn what strategies fit their personality best and focus there until they can produce the track record they’re looking for.
+Traders would do well to focus on something like these 13 tickers (you don’t have to use mine exactly) learn what strategies fit their personality best and focus there until they can produce the track record they’re looking for.
 More advanced traders might consider 21 or 34 symbols they review each and every day, but past that you run into 55 and that’s the upper end of what I think should be a focus of constant review.

 Here’s the list of 13 I follow along with a few reasons why for each.

-Starting with AAPL may seem a little cliche, but it has several of the qualities a beginning trader should look for in a stock.
+Starting with AAPL may seem a little cliche, but it has several of the qualities trader should look for in a stock.
 The one I want to point out here is liquidity.
 AAPL is one of the most liquid stocks in the market, and it’s options follow suit.
 This makes for tighter spreads and better fills and a great place to find a foundation in trading.

 There are several things I like about AMZN.
 The first that comes to mind is their website!
 Amazon.com is so convenient, the reviews tend to be helpful – I’ve been a Prime member for over a decade now and can’t see myself cancelling the service.
 One of the qualities that land it on this list for trading is that it tends to have good swings.
 Something you can really do something with using an options spread.
 It also tends to work well with the daily Squeeze.